 Getting Started with Google Knowledge Graph

-Google’s goal is to give users the right search results, within the shortest possible time.
+Google’s goal is to provide accurate information in response to users’ search queries, within the shortest possible time.
 It’s part of the Google mission statement:

 Every Google algorithm update is built to help Google achieve its mission statement.

 So, then, what exactly is the Knowledge Graph?
 It’s Google’s systematic way of putting facts, people and places together, to create interconnected search results that are more accurate and relevant.

 More specifically, the “knowledge graph” is a database that collects millions of pieces of data about keywords people frequently search for on the World wide web and the intent behind those keywords, based on the already available content.
 With the knowledge graph, users can get information about people, facts and places that are interconnected in one way or the other.